IlonPilaaja666/DocZoid-modding/README.md

 # DocZoid-modding
 Project Zomboid modding document

-Creating full documentary how to mod project zomboid in many differend basis.
+This repo is documentary how to mod project zomboid in many differend basis.

-This is for keeping track of every process that is included to make functional pz mod.
+This is to keeping track of every process, software or script/syntax that is included to make functional pz mod.